-In the 1960’s and 70’s Panama’s economy began to expand eastward towards the Darién, which resulted in massive clearing of lands.
-This eastward migration was further supported by government policies to help fund the expansion of cattle and the agricultural frontier.
-New settlers established the 11,500-hectare Mamoní Valley as a major cattle production zone.
+In the 1960s and ‘70s, Panama’s economy began to expand eastward towards the Darien, which resulted in massive land clearing.
+This eastward migration was further supported by governmental policies to help fund the expansion of cattle raising and the agricultural frontier into, then uninhabited areas.

 The Upper Mamoní Valley is still a sparsely populated mountainous region consisting of four villages: San José de Mandrono, El Valle, La Zahina, and Mamoni Arriba (listed east to west), that house a total population of an estimated 500 people.
 Enough to support three small rural schools and a health center.